Ouranosinc/Magpie/docs/configuration.rst

 creation.
 Otherwise defaults are assumed and only the specified user or group name are employed.
 Please refer to files `providers.cfg`_ and `permissions.cfg`_ for further details about specific formatting and behaviour of each available field.

+A section for ``webhooks`` has also been added to the combined configuration file.
+This section defines a list of urls that should be called when either creating or deleting a user.
+The webhooks urls are responsible for any extra steps that should be taken on external services during the user creation/deletion.

 Settings and Constants
 ----------------------